duy7590/duy7590.github.io/index.md

 Then I setup different tables and play around with different querries before export the final cleaned dataset and take it as an input to Tableau

 In Tableau, I made a range of different charts based on the data querried from SQL.
 (Check it <a href="https://github.com/duy7590/SQL_Covid19_Tutorial/blob/main/Covid19_Data%20Exploration_%20SQLQuery.sql"> here</a> )
-Later, I designed a simple Dashboard as can be seen from
-<a href="https://public.tableau.com/app/profile/duy.nguyen1086/viz/CovidDashboard_16429782005130/Dashboard1"> here</a>:
+Later, I designed a simple Dashboard in Tableau which could be view from <a href="https://public.tableau.com/app/profile/duy.nguyen1086/viz/CovidDashboard_16429782005130/Dashboard1"> here</a>:

 </div>